wetorek/rabbitmq-ha-cluster/readme.md

     exit
 ```

-4. Run publisher application, where the queue is declared
+4. Run consumer application, where the queue and binding is declared
-5. Run subscriber application
+5. Run producer application
 6. Enjoy your HA cluster

 ## Used technologies: